A Word on Why you Should Buy Cheese at Costco

 Shredded or pre-grated cheese has anti-caking agents added to it.
 These anhydrous compounds absorb moisture to prevent cheese shreds from sticking together.
 They also keep grates dry and free-flowing.

 Anti-caking agents added to the shredded cheese inhibit proper melting and give a weird mouthfeel.
-In addition, some flavor is lost when grating cheese.
+In addition, some of the flavor is lost when grating cheese.
 However, grating cheese yourself is an uphill battle, so thanks but no thanks.

 Top 4 Best Shredded Cheese Options Only Available at Costco

-At Costco, Costco’s in-house brand Kirkland Signature and some other brands sell some of the most popular cheese varieties and blends, like parmesan, cheddar, and aged Parmigiano.
+At Costco, Costco’s in-house brand Kirkland Signature and other brands sell some of the most popular cheese varieties and blends, like parmesan, cheddar, and aged Parmigiano.

 1. Kraft Grated Parmesan Cheese 4.5 Lbs